cwaage/cs50_labs/README.md

 **mario**

-To run the executable `isbn` file you will type the following at the terminal prompt
+To run the executable `mario` file you will type the following at the terminal prompt
 ````
 $ ./mario
 ````